Central Synagogue (Manhattan): Krass leadership and Free Synagogue merger

 Moses announced his intention to retire in mid-1917, when the congregation had 900 members.
 The congregation's trustees selected Nathan Krass as their next senior rabbi, and Krass led his first service in January 1918.
 Simultaneously, Ahawath Chesed Shaar Hashomayim began referring to itself as Central Synagogue or Central Temple, (Note: Contemporary sources reported the name change in conjunction with Moses's retirement and Krass's selection, which took place at the end of 1917.
 One source gives a differing date of 1920 for when Central Synagogue began using its new name.) though the congregation would not be officially renamed Central Synagogue until 1974.
 The new English name was intended to reflect the congregation's Reform roots and to attract worshippers.
 The congregation also formed a governing council and introduced revised bylaws in 1918.
 The bylaws allowed congregants to send their children to Central's religious school for free, as well as special privileges regarding marriages and burial plots.
 At the time, the congregation had eight committees and three affiliated organizations.

 During his tenure, Krass paid off the synagogue's $60,000 mortgage.
 The congregation's membership doubled between 1918 and 1923, bringing the synagogue to near capacity, and there was a waiting list for potential members.
 Krass's speeches, which discussed a variety of Christian and Jewish topics, attracted both Jews and non-Jews.
 By the early 1920s, the synagogue could not adequately accommodate many social functions and classes, putting it at a disadvantage compared to newer synagogues that had community centers to attract younger, less religious generations.
 As such, one worshipper named Daniel Kops suggested the construction of a new community house at Ahawath Chesed's 75th anniversary in 1922.
 Kops wanted to raise $100,000 for the community house, saying that it would attract younger congregants; the congregation ultimately raised $70,000 for the facility.
 Krass resigned in April 1923 to accept a position at Temple Emanu-El.

-Central proposed merging with the Stephen Wise Free Synagogue, and the merger was finalized in May 1923, establishing the Central and Free Synagogues.
+Central proposed merging with the Stephen Wise Free Synagogue, and the merger was finalized in May 1923, upon which the Central and Free Synagogues was established.
 The Free Synagogue's rabbi Stephen S. Wise became the rabbi of the merged congregation, conducting services variously at Carnegie Hall, Central Synagogue's building, and the Free Synagogue's parish house on 68th Street.
 Stephen Wise wanted to construct a new synagogue for the two congregations.
 A Tudor-style Synagogue House at 40 West 68th Street was finished in March 1924; it included an auditorium and offices for the congregation's various departments.
 The congregations were unable to find a site for a new synagogue, and there were irreconcilable differences between the congregations.
 For example, Central's classical Reform congregants did not appreciate Wise's neo-Reform services, and the Free Synagogue's practice of open seating clashed with Central's practice of selling pews.
 In February 1925, Stephen Wise announced that the congregations would split at the end of that May.